 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that protects the confidentiality of student education records.
 To implement FERPA, the University has formulated and adopted a written institutional policy governing the handling of these records.

 Under FERPA and University policy, a student has a right of access to his/her education records and may inspect and review the information contained in them.
 To exercise this right, the student should present a request to the University office where the record is located, and a response will be made no later than 45 days later.
 In certain cases, a copy of the record may be provided, with a copying fee, as an alternative to actual inspection.
 Some records are not within this right of review, such as financial information from the student's parents and confidential letters or statements of recommendation where the student has waived the right of access.

 A student's privacy interest in the education record is further protected by the rule against unauthorized disclosure.
-Generally, the University may not, without the student's consent, release the education record or any personally identifiable information in it to other individuals or entities.
+Generally, the University may not, without the student's consent, release the education record or personally identifiable information in it to other individuals or entities.

+Disclosure in certain circumstances, however, is specifically excepted by FERPA from the foregoing rule.
+These circumstances include disclosure to certain parties–University personnel who have a legitimate educational interest in the information, officials of institutions where the student is seeking to enroll, parties to which the student is applying for financial aid, the parent of a dependent student, etc.; disclosure to comply with a judicial order or lawfully issued subpoena; or disclosure in connection with a health or safety emergency.
 Under the first exception, "University personnel" includes any UAH employee, and a "legitimate educational interest" means that the employee has a need for access to the record to perform appropriate tasks clearly within the area of responsibility of the employee, to perform a task related to the education or discipline of the student, or to provide a benefit or service relating to the student.
 Personally identifiable information will be transmitted by the University under these exceptions only upon the condition that the recipient not permit any other party to have access to it without the student's consent.